kryo4096/RostOS/README.md

 To begin, you first need to download the language itself.
 Because an OS requires certain unstable features, a nightly version of the Rust toolchain has to be installed.
 This can be done using [rustup](https://rustup.rs/), the official rust toolchain installation program.
 You also have to add the `.cargo/bin` directory to `$PATH` so you can use the buildtools installed later.

 If you want to run the OS you need some sort of virtual machine.
-To use the automatic build scripts, the `qemu-system-x86_64` binary has to be present in `$PATH?, which can be downloaded from [www.qemu.org](https://www.gemu.org) or preferably installed with your distribution's package manager.
+To use the automatic build scripts, the `qemu-system-x86_64` binary has to be present in `$PATH`, which can be downloaded from [www.qemu.org](https://www.qemu.org) or preferably installed with your distribution's package manager.

-When these prerequisites are met, you can run `build_tools.sh` inside the `RostOS` directory, which will install the required build tools using `cargo install` and `rustup`.
+When these prerequisites are met, you can run `install_tools.sh` inside the `RostOS` directory, which will install the required build tools using `cargo install` and `rustup`.
 These are:

 * `fscreate` to create a ramdisk image from a template folder.
 * `bootimage` to append the kernel to the bootloader